tresphill/silly-story/README.md

-# The Silly Story Generator
+# Just a Silly little story generator for to make you haha